victormorae/victormorae/README.md

 **What am i doing:**
 - I'm currently working on an indie game, produced by me, called Hero Aftermath.
 - I'm exploring the world of Pixel Art, learning drawing theories and techniques.
 - I'm also studying Development.
-I want to enter a Software Engineering college in 2025, to become a Software Engineer.

 **Hobbies and Interests:**
 - GameMaker Studio 2;